Esri/dynamic-situational-awareness-qt/docs/README.md

 <!-- TODO - Verify the following paragraph: Some settings are persisted, but ALL of them? -->

-When you change settings, they are persisted in the configuration file.
+When you change settings on the Options tab, they are persisted in the application's settings file.
+The Configurations tab will allow you to switch the active configuration (data + application settings) or download a sample configuration from Esri.

 ## Map tools